jelmer/cargo-subunit/README.md

 cargo subunit --list
 ```

-This outputs test names in their fully-qualified format (e.g., `module::submodule::test_name`), one per line.
+This outputs test names in subunit v2 format using "exists" events.
+Each test is identified by its fully-qualified name (e.g., `module::submodule::test_name`).
+The output can be consumed by subunit tools or testrepository.

 ### Run all tests with subunit output